microsoft/vscode-docs/docs/remote/wsl.md

 ### Managing extensions

-VS Code runs extensions two one of places: locally on the UI / client side, or in the container.
+VS Code runs extensions one of two places: locally on the UI / client side, or in WSL.
 While "personalization" extensions (along with a few others) install locally, most installed extensions will reside inside WSL.

 If you search for an extension in the extension panel and install, it will automatically be installed in the correct location.
 Once installed, you can tell where an extension is installed based on the category it is in.
 There will be Local - Installed category and one for WSL.